sam-slate/daktilo/_posts/2016-12-18-talmud-pronoun-counter.markdown

 ## Project Reflection

 This project was one of my first learning experiences with scripting in python and using APIs.
-The Sefaria API was particularly difficult to rangle and I'm glad I was able to work it all out!
+The Sefaria API was particularly difficult to wrangle and I'm glad I was able to work it all out!
 It was also fun to create an excel spreadsheet as an output.
 A short and sweet program that led me to bigger and better things in python :)

 [talmud]: https://www.myjewishlearning.com/article/talmud-101/